 Then C dies.
 Here’s a confusing bit.
 Ghost-C witnesses Ghost-C-2 go through everything that Ghost-C once when through.
 Furthermore, Ghost-C-2 can’t see Ghost-C. This means that Ghost-C might stay on in an eternal loop.
 Ghost-C now has access to the door frame again.
 He fishes out the note.
 Soon as he opens the note, Ghost-C, too, vanishes in a poof of falling drapes.

-What was in the note?
+What was in the note in A Ghost Story?

 Now, let’s go back to what M talks about when she was a young girl.

 When I was little and we used to move all the time, I’d write these notes, and I would fold them up really small and I would hide them in different places, so that if I ever wanted to go back, there’d be a piece of me there waiting.
 They were just like, old rhymes and poems.
 Things I wanted to remember about living in that house or what I liked about it.